microsoft/datashaper/javascript/react/docs/report/react.api.md

 //
 // @public (undocumented)
 export function useTextFieldChangeHandler<T extends object | void | unknown>(step: Step<T>, updateFn: (step: Step<T>, updated: string | undefined) => void, onChange?: StepChangeFunction<T>): TextFieldChangeHandler;

+// Warning: (ae-missing-release-tag) "useValidationIconProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function useValidationIconProps(iconProps: IIconStyles, validationResult?: ValidationResult): any;

 // Warning: (ae-missing-release-tag) "useWorkflow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //